 Did you know that the shiny new tennis racquet endorsed by your favourite player isn't the same racquet they use on tour?

 Welcome to the world of Pro Stock tennis racquets.
-In this post, I'll give a quick rundown of what a Pro Stock racquet is, how it differs to a racquet that's on general sale and we'll also look at a former Top 10 players Pro Stock racquet thanks to fellow tennis fan Nico.
+In this post, I'll give a quick rundown of what a Pro Stock racquet is, how it differs from a racquet that's on general sale, and we'll also look at a former Top 10 players Pro Stock racquet thanks to fellow tennis fan Nico.

 What is a Pro Stock Tennis Racquet?

 The term Pro Stock is exactly how it sounds.
 A tennis racquet produced specifically for a professional player.

 Most mainstream tennis racquet brands like Head, Wilson, Dunlop et al. produce tennis racquets exclusively for their sponsored players.
 Every 3 or 4 months, the top players will take delivery of a new batch of racquets built just for them.